PhiloTFarnsworth/APrettyJekyllinWebsite/_diatribes/other.md

 <h3 id="meterHead">Meter</h3>

 Meters can be used to represent gauges.
-For example, Lighthouse, an browser accessibility tool, <a
+For example, Lighthouse, an browser accessibility tool, grades this website:
-        href="/lighthouse.html">grades this website</a>:

 #### Lighthouse Score